bmschmidt/medicalHeritageVM/README.md

 1. Install [Vagrant](https://www.vagrantup.com/downloads).
 2. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 3. Download [this repository as a zip archive](https://github.com/bmschmidt/medicalHeritageVM/archive/master.zip) and unzip it.
-4. Here things get a little different between Windows and Mac.^[If you have a different OS, you probably can figure out the equivalent.]
+4. Here things get a little different between Windows and Mac.
-    a.
-(Mac) Open the terminal app.
+    * (Mac) Open the terminal app.
 This gives you a low-level interface to your system.
 Type the letters `cd` ("change directory") followed by a space, and then enter the full path of the new folder you just unzipped.
 The easiest way to do this is grab the folder icon of the unzipped folder with the mouse and drag it into your terminal window.
 (See image).
 The result should be something like "`/Users/YOURUSERNAME/Downloads/medicalHeritageVM`"
-    b.
-(Windows) Open a command window.
+    * (Windows) Open a command window.
 Change to the folder you unzipped the archive into. **MORE SPECIFIC INSTRUCTIONS???**
 5.
-    a.
-(Mac, Optional) Just to make sure you're in the right place, type `ls`.
+    * (Mac, Optional) Just to make sure you're in the right place, type `ls`.
 You should see a number of files, one of which is called "Vagrantfile".
 If don't but you see a file called "medicalHeritageVM," you're one level too high: go back to step 4 and drag from **inside** the unzipped folder, **not** the folder that contains the zipfile.
-    b.
-(Windows) Double check that you're in the right place.
+    * (Windows) Double check that you're in the right place.
 6. Enter the command: `vagrant box add ubuntu/wily64` and press Return.
 7. Enter the command: `vagrant up` and press Return.
 N
 8. Go to bed, or out for a leisurely dinner, or something.
 Now begins a long process of downloading and installing software.
 This will require a large amount of disk space and time to complete.
 You will know it is finished when you get a new command prompt (and hopefully no error messages).
 There *will* be a large number of messages printed to your screen in any case.
 Just ignore them.